varletjs/varlet/packages/varlet-ui/src/action-sheet/docs/en-US.md

 ### Style Variables

-Here are the CSS variables used by the component, Styles can be customized using [StyleProvider](#/en-US/style-provider).
+Here are the CSS variables used by the component.
+Styles can be customized using [StyleProvider](#/en-US/style-provider).

 | Variable                                    | Default                      |
 | ------------------------------------------- | ---------------------------- |